mike99mac/mycroft-tools/README.md

 *NOTE:* These tools are in the process of being adapted from mycroft-core to ovos-core, as it seems Mycroft will be no more :((
 ```
   * bash_profile                    Sample profile to be copied as $HOME/.bash_profile
-  * buttons.service                 Systemd file to start buttons as a daemon
   * home-pi-minimy-logs.mount       Systemd file to mount tmpfs over Minimy logs
   * mycroft.service                 Systemd file to start mycroft
   * pulseaudio.service.new          Configure pulseaudio